 The standard as per the IPPF is that the internal auditors are required to apply the standard internal audit working tools in internal audit duties in order to achieve the objectives of the assignments.
 Table 15 depicts responses from internal auditors on the application of the standard internal audit working tools in internal audit assignments in the MMDAs.
-It was found during the analysis of the responses that three internal auditors applied all the seven standard © University of Cape Coast https://ir.ucc.edu.gh/xmlui internal audit working tools while the other one reported applying all of them except the strategic plan.
+It was found during the analysis of the responses that three internal auditors applied all the seven standard internal audit working tools while the other one reported applying all of them except the strategic plan.

-Table 15: Responses on Application of the Standard Internal Audit Working Tools in the MMDAs
+Table 15: Responses on Application of the Standard Internal Audit